Period of account

 There is a single rate of corporation tax of 19% regardless of the size of the company.

-For the ATX - UK examination, students will be required to calculate a hybrid rate of corporation tax when a chargeable accounting period spans an earlier financial year although this is unlikely as the corporation tax rate has been 19% since FY 17 (20% FY 16).
+For the TX - UK examination, students will be required to calculate a hybrid rate of corporation tax when a chargeable accounting period spans an earlier financial year although this is unlikely as the corporation tax rate has been 19% since FY 17 (20% FY 16).

 What is the period of account?